 A module corresponds one-to-one to an MDL source file.
-The name of the module is the name of the source file without the .mdl file extension.
-Note that this restricts the file names of modules that are referenced from other modules to legal MDL identifiers.
+The name of the module is the name of the source file without the .mdl file extension. .

 Modules can be used as such or they can be organized in packages.
 A package corresponds one-to-one to a directory containing module source files.
 Packages can be nested.
 The name of the package is the name of the directory.
-Note that this restricts the names of directories that are used as packages to legal MDL identifiers.